-From the tourist center, we took a short walk towards the wharf.
-There are tourist-friendly and modern toilet and batch along the road for those who want to change proper swimming attire.
-At the wharf, we were subdivided to 9 passengers per boat, which is the maximum capacity of each tourist boat specially created for the island-hopping activity.
+From the tourist center, we took a short walk toward the wharf.
+There are tourist-friendly and modern toilets along the road for those who want to change their proper swimming attire.
+At the wharf, we were subdivided into 9 passengers per boat, the maximum capacity of each tourist boat specially created for the island-hopping activity.

 Each boat has one assigned tour guide.
-To create more jobs for the locals, the city government trained selected locals to become a tour guide.
+The city government trained selected locals to become tour guides to create more jobs for the locals.

 After almost 30 minutes, we arrived at our first stop: Bisaya-Bisaya Island.

-Like many tropical destinations that abound in the country, the Bisaya-Bisaya Island was endowed with beautiful white sand beach and majestic rock formations that dazzle against the sparkling rays of sunlight amid the greenish-blue sea.
-To get to its islet, one can walk on the sandy and rocky natural walkway during low tide to get to its islet.
+Like many tropical destinations in the country, Bisaya-Bisaya Island was endowed with beautiful white sand beaches and majestic rock formations that dazzled against the sparkling rays of sunlight amid the greenish-blue sea.
+One can walk on the sandy and rocky natural walkway during low tide to get to its islet.

-Also on the islet is a natural infinity pool—a rock formation filled with seawater by crashing waves.
-The water is warm from the heat of the sun but just enough for a relaxing dip.
+Also on the islet is a natural infinity pool—a tidal pool filled with seawater surrounded by rock formations.
+The water is warm from the sun’s heat but just enough for a relaxing dip.
 Visitors must be careful, though, with the rocky and slippery surfaces.

 With a rented kayak, the tireless traveler can navigate the waters surrounding Bisaya-Bisaya.

-While on our way to our next stop, Sirommon Island, our guide highlighted the only mosque in Once Islas which is located on the shore of Buh-Buh Island.
+While on our way to our next stop, Sirommon Island, our guide highlighted the only mosque in Once Islas located on the shore of Buh-Buh Island.

 Sirommon Island was where we had a scrumptious lunch and short hiking activity.
 Considered one of the smallest islands in the country, Sirommon Island has a viewpoint where you can see nearby islands.

-Unlike its neighbors, Sirommon’s beach is more laid-back, and it is an ideal place to do light outdoor activities like sand bathing, snorkeling, and swimming.
+Unlike its neighbors, Sirommon’s beach is more laid-back, and it is ideal for light outdoor activities like sand bathing, snorkeling, and swimming.
 There are native cottages available for those who want to have lunch and picnic on the island.
 The island is also known for its beautiful snorkeling sites.

-We were supposed to visit other islands but we have a flight to catch in the evening and that’s why we had to cut our island hopping activity short.
+We were supposed to visit other islands, but we had a flight to catch in the evening, so we had to cut our island hopping activity short.